securityfirst/tent-content/contents_ru/operations/evacuation/beginner/phase-two-alert.md

 # Phase Two - Alert

-Mou
-ti
-g te
-sio
-s a
-d/or i
-stability may lead you or your orga isatio to issue a recomme datio to limit operatio s, i crease security measures, a d review the evacuatio pla
-.
-Work outside the immediate vici ity of the field office may be suspe ded.
-Tasks duri g this stage i clude the followi g.

-*   Brief all
-atio
-al a
-d i
-ter
-atio
-al staff o
- the situatio
-.
-*   Commu
-icatio
- systems for
-otificatio
- of staff should be fi
-alized a
-d tested.
-Co
-sider tyi
-g i
-to other systems, such as warde systems for other NGO, UN or embassy staffs.
-*   Prepare salaries a
-d other mo
-ey required by
-atio
-al staff.
-*   Back up importa
-t files o
-to disks, delete se
-sitive files, a
-d destroy se
-sitive docume
-ts.
-See how to properly back up a d delete files i the [Backi g Up](umbrella://lesso
-/backi
-g-up/1) a
-d [safely-deleti
-g](umbrella://lesso
-/Safely Deleti
-g) lesso
-s.
-*   Staff members a
-d their family should check that they have perso al docume tatio with them at all times.
-*   I
-ve
-tory all office equipme
-t a
-d assets.
-As appropriate, ide tify the equipme t to be evacuated a d respo sibility for each item.
-Pla how high-value equipme t which will remai should be hidde or protected.
-*   I
-ter
-atio
-al staff families should be co sidered for a early departure
-*   Pote
-tial evacuees should assemble perso al belo gi gs i grab bags to be take duri g a emerge cy evacuatio
-.
-See the [Protective Equipme
-t](umbrella://lesso
-/protective-equipme
-t) lesso
- for details o
- what to pack i
- a grab bag.
-*   Pote
-tial evacuees should e
-sure that they do
-ot take with them a
-y i
-formatio
- or equipme
-t that might be i
-terpreted as i
-crimi
-ati
-g (e.g. reports of military moveme ts; pictures o disk or paper of a y security-related subjects).
-*   Stock the safe-house or assembly area with appropriate supplies (Outli ed i safe house sectio
-)
-*   Assig
- each evacuee to a specific vehicle so that a yo e missi g may be readily ide tified, a d e sure that all vehicles are ready.
+Mounting tensions and/or instability may lead you or your organisation to issue a recommendation to limit operations, increase security measures, and review the evacuation plan.
+Work outside the immediate vicinity of the field office may be suspended.
+Tasks during this stage include the following.

+*   Brief all national and international staff on the situation.
+*   Communication systems for notification of staff should be finalized and tested.
+Consider tying into other systems, such as warden systems for other NGO, UN or embassy staffs.
+*   Prepare salaries and other money required by national staff.
+*   Back up important files onto disks, delete sensitive files, and destroy sensitive documents.
+See how to properly back up and delete files in the [Backing Up](umbrella://lesson/backing-up/1) and [safely-deleting](umbrella://lesson/Safely Deleting) lessons.
+*   Staff members and their family should check that they have personal documentation with them at all times.
+*   Inventory all office equipment and assets.
+As appropriate, identify the equipment to be evacuated and responsibility for each item.
+Plan how high-value equipment which will remain should be hidden or protected.
+*   International staff families should be considered for an early departure
+*   Potential evacuees should assemble personal belongings in grab bags to be taken during an emergency evacuation.
+See the [Protective Equipment](umbrella://lesson/protective-equipment) lesson for details on what to pack in a grab bag.
+*   Potential evacuees should ensure that they do not take with them any information or equipment that might be interpreted as incriminating (e.g. reports of military movements; pictures on disk or paper of any security-related subjects).
+*   Stock the safe-house or assembly area with appropriate supplies (Outlined in safe house section)
+*   Assign each evacuee to a specific vehicle so that anyone missing may be readily identified, and ensure that all vehicles are ready.